What is Double Tracking

 Doubling stays an extremely misused approach for tracking vocals and instruments.
 Many individuals don’t notice the effect it may well ruin the mix or element they need to improve.

 Going ahead, at all times keep in mind to take the time to record a clear vocal.
 It ought to match the principal track without being hyper-edited to be completely lined up.

 Once mixing, don’t always pan your tracks left and right until they’re backup vocals.
-Eradicating the high end and sibilance or processing it with a distinct sound is another strategy.
-This all will make sure that the vocal doubles’ sole objective is to fill out and support the main vocal and never distract from it.
+Eradicating the high-end and sibilance or processing it with a distinct sound is another strategy.
+This will make sure that the vocal doubles’ sole objective is to fill out and support the main vocal and never distract from it.